-Each context requires a unique, routable IP address for sending system log messages to MARS, and each context must have a unique name (usually in the hostname.domain name format).
+Each context requires a unique, routable IP address for sending syslog messages to MARS, and each context must have a unique name (usually in the hostname.domain name format).

-- 3. To enable MARS to accept system log message event data and to collect configuration settings from the security appliance, perform the following tasks: - Enable logging for one or more interfaces.
+- 3. To enable MARS to accept syslog message event data and to collect configuration settings from the ASA, perform the following tasks: - Enable logging for one or more interfaces. - Select the logging facility and queue size.

-- Select the logging facility and queue size. - Specify the logging severity level as debugging (7) or indicate the desired severity level. - Identify the target MARS appliance, and the protocol and port pair on which it listens. - 4.
-Within the MARS web interface, perform the following steps: - Define the security appliance by providing the administrative connection information. - Define security contexts.
-For more information, see Adding Security Contexts, page E-4. - Add discovered contexts.
-For more information, see Adding Discovered Contexts, page E-4. - Edit discovered contexts.
-For more information, see Editing Discovered Contexts, page E-5.
+- Specify the logging severity level as debugging (7) or indicate the desired severity level. - Identify the target MARS appliance, and the protocol and port pair on which it listens. - 4.
+Within the MARS web interface, perform the following steps: - Define the ASA by providing the administrative connection information. - Define security contexts.
+For more information, see the "Adding Security Contexts" section on page E-4. - Add discovered contexts.
+For more information, see the "Adding Discovered Contexts" section on page E-4. - Edit discovered contexts.
+For more information, see the "Editing Discovered Contexts" section on page E-5.

-Enabling Administrative Access to MARS on the Security Appliance hostname# crypto key generate rsa modulus modulus where modulus is the RSA modulus size specified in bits hostname# ssh mars_ip netmask of the mars_ip interface name where mars_ip is the IP address of the MARS appliance, netmask of the mars_ip is the netmask of the MARS appliance, and interface name can be inside, outside, or DMZ.
+Enabling Administrative Access to MARS on the Adaptive Security Appliance hostname# crypto key generate rsa modulus modulus where modulus is the RSA modulus size specified in bits hostname# ssh mars_ip netmask of the mars_ip interface name where mars_ip is the IP address of the MARS appliance, netmask of the mars_ip is the netmask of the MARS appliance, and interface name can be inside, outside, or DMZ.

-To enable administrative access to MARS on the security appliance, perform the following steps:
+To enable administrative access to MARS on the ASA, perform the following steps:

-Step 1 To enable the MARS appliance to discover the security appliance settings through SSH access, enter the following commands:
+Step 1 To enable the MARS appliance to discover the ASA settings through SSH access, enter the following commands:

-Step 2 To enable the MARS appliance to discover the security appliance settings through Telnet access, enter the following command:
+Step 2 To enable the MARS appliance to discover the ASA settings through Telnet access, enter the following command: